partylikeits1983/financial-prediction-telegram-bot/README.md

 # Financial Prediction Telegram Bot
-#### a bot that uses tensorflow and arima models to give you updates on stocks
+#### a bot that uses tensorflow and facebook prophet arima models to give you updates on stocks

 ## Features
 - quickly see ML predictions for cryptos and stocks